Advice for pregnant women

 In addition to our hospital midwives, having a birth partner to provide personal support is important for your wellbeing during labour.

-Our midwives and doctors will be wearing gowns, masks, gloves and eye protection during your labour.
+Our midwives and doctors will be wearing personal protective equipment (PPE) including gowns, masks, gloves and eye protection during your labour.

-You won’t be required to wear a mask or any other personal protective equipment during your labour or on the postnatal ward.
+While they will be wearing PPE, you won’t be required to wear a mask or any other PPE during your labour.
 You may be required to wear a mask if you move around the hospital, and your birth partner will be required to wear a mask at all times during their visit to the hospital.

-These things are to keep you, your baby and the staff caring for you safe.
+These measures are in place to keep you, your baby and the staff caring for you safe.

 After your baby is born and providing it is well, you’ll be able to have skin-to-skin contact in the birth suite.
 You'll also be encouraged to breastfeed.